UniqueNetwork/unique_docs/docs/about/balances/index.md

 **Result:**

 - The total and free balances have increased by 100 tokens.
 - Rewards have been automatically frozen, so the staking freeze has increased to 800.
 When calculating subsequent rewards, the earned tokens will be taken into account.
-As a result, each next reward will be slightly larger than the previous one.
+As a result, each reward will be slightly larger than the previous one.
 - Since the staking freeze is the largest, the total frozen balance also increases to 800.
 - The transferable balance remains unchanged